hevnsnt/Awesome_Incident_Response/chapters/1 - Preparation/preparation.md

 !!STILL UNDER DEVELOPMENT!!

+Oh preparation, the most likely of all steps to be skipped, and only gets attention after the company suffered substantial losses and had to hire external consultants.

+DO NOT SKIP THIS STEP Please, do it now.
+You will thank me later Effective Incident Response happens BEFORE an incident occurs.
+Awesome Incident Response requires a collaboration across multiple teams, and surprise not all of them are IT & Security.
+This section describes how to ensure that you have the right people, capbabilities, authorities, and processes in place in order to effectively respond to a crisis.
+Then we will discuss how to test your IR capablity to validate that everything is working as expected.

 Preparation is EASY AND FUN.
 By preparing before a crisis occurs, you can minimize the damage and ensure a quick response when faced with an attack.
 Also, you will look like a hero!

 Do these 5 things now to greatly improve your ability to respond to any cyber crisis:

-**Develop a crisis response plan and exercise it::** Your company should have a comprehensive plan in place that outlines the steps to be taken in the event of a cyber attack or breach.
+Develop an Incident Response Plan and exercise it: Your company should have a comprehensive plan in place that outlines the steps to be taken in the event of a cyber attack or breach.
 This plan should include clear roles and responsibilities for responding to an incident, as well as contact information for key stakeholders and outside experts.

-**Train employees:** Regular training for all employees on cybersecurity best practices and the importance of data privacy is crucial.
-This will not only raise awareness about potential risks, but also help prevent incidents from happening in the first place.
+Ensure you are logging the correct events: I have worked thousands of incidents, and I have never seen an organization that is logging all the data sources that would have been extremely helpful for the detection and/or response.
+Often this is because they simply do not know what to log, or the expense of logging is something hey have not tackled (or received approval for) yet.
+Having a logging plan is essential, as a security leader, you can’t keep going back to get more budget as new applications, services, networks, or assets are introduced to your environment.
+These costs need to be built into the project BEFORE it was implemented.
+At the very basic level, you need to be logging the following areas, retained for at least 90 days:

+Authentication (Active Directory, Identity Providers, Application, CASB, etc.) If a user logs into it, you should have that log.
+Firewalls
+Proxy / Webfiltering Solutions (DNS)
+Security Tools (IDS/IPS, DLP, Zeek, etc.)
+VPN Connections
+Anti-Malware / EDR
+Endpoint Command Line (Often overlooked, but is a GOLDMINE for Awesome Incident Response) DHCP
+Email Filtering / Spam Filtering
+Webservers / Application servers
+Servers (Cloud and On-prem)
-**Regularly update software and systems:** Keeping all software and systems up-to-date with the latest security patches and upgrades is essential.
+Regularly update software and systems: Keeping all software and systems up-to-date with the latest security patches and upgrades is essential.
 This includes not just operating systems, but also any applications and devices connected to the network.

-**Conduct regular security assessments:** Regular security assessments can help identify vulnerabilities in your systems before they are exploited.
+Conduct regular security assessments: Regular security assessments can help identify vulnerabilities in your systems before they are exploited.
 This can include regular penetration testing, vulnerability scans, and security audits.

+Train employees: Regular training for all employees on cybersecurity best practices and the importance of data privacy is crucial.
+This will not only raise awareness about potential risks, but also help prevent incidents from happening in the first place.

-**Establish partnerships:** Establishing partnerships with outside experts, such as cybersecurity firms or incident response teams, can provide additional support and expertise in the event of a crisis.
+Establish partnerships: Establishing partnerships with outside experts, such as cybersecurity firms or incident response teams, can provide additional support and expertise in the event of a crisis.
 Having these relationships in place before an incident occurs can help ensure a rapid and effective response.

 From: [Top 5 Log Sources You Should Be Ingesting but Probably Arn't](https://media.bitpipe.com/io_14x/io_147879/item_1961667/ReliaQuest-White-Paper-Top-5-Log-Sources-you-should-be-ingesting-but-pro....pdf)

 The prioritization of which often-overlooked log sources to ingest depends on many factors, so we’ve listed the below items alphabetically, rather than ranking in order of importance.
 As a leading IT security provider, ReliaQuest works with enterprise organizations to develop and prioritize these and other processes to ensure